Achievable logoAchievable logo

 Answer: C. The quantities are equal

-The probability that p or r could occur is equivalent to p+r.
+The probability that p or r occurs is p+r.

 11−q=p+q+r=p+r

-So, it turns out that both Quantity A and Quantity B are p+r.
+So both Quantity A and Quantity B equal p+r.

-You just saw a question that used independent events and another that referenced mutually exclusive events.
-It’s important to be keenly aware of the difference between these two categories of events.
+You just saw a question involving independent events and another involving mutually exclusive events.
+It’s important to keep these categories straight.

-If two events are mutually exclusive, they cannot occur simultaneously.
-For example, if it is snowing outside, it cannot be 100 degrees F, and if it is 100 degrees F, it cannot be snowing.
-These events are mutually exclusive because the temperature must be below freezing for it to be snowing.
+If two events are mutually exclusive, they cannot occur at the same time.
+For example, if it is snowing outside, it cannot be 100 degrees F. These events are mutually exclusive because snow requires temperatures below freezing.

-Independent events, however, have no relation to each other.
-The chance of it raining at any given moment does not affect whether it is a weekday or weekend.
-No matter what, the probability that any random moment is on the weekend is 2/7, whether it is raining or not.
+Independent events, however, do not affect each other.
+For example, whether it’s raining does not affect whether a random moment falls on a weekday or weekend.
+The probability that a random moment is on the weekend is always 2/7, whether it is raining or not.

-You will also see that probabilities are often described by a specific notation on the GRE.
-Don’t worry; it is very straightforward.
-Instead of saying, “The probability of event B is 70%”, a question may simply show P(B)=.70.
-P simply means probability, and the letter in the parentheses refers to the event.
-Any probability must be described as a number between 0 and 1.
-Therefore, if P(B)=.70, it means that there is a 70% chance that event B will occur.
+On the GRE, probabilities are often written using notation like P(B)=.70.
+Here, P means “probability,” and the letter in parentheses names the event.
+Any probability must be a number between 0 and 1, so P(B)=.70 means there is a 70% chance that event B will occur.

 Notation for the union and intersection of probabilities 1